Skip to content

 Applicant type

-Freshmen can apply to the UW to begin autumn quarter or winter quarter (U.S. applicants only)
+First-year students can apply to the UW to begin autumn quarter or winter quarter (U.S. applicants only)

 The primary pathway to environmental engineering is through Direct to College admission to the College of Engineering.
-If you want to major in this or any major within the College of Engineering, be sure to list it as your first-choice major on the freshman application.
+If you want to major in this or any major within the College of Engineering, be sure to list it as your first-choice major on the first-year application.

 Preparation for the major is a factor in transfer admission.

-• Use the information below to help you prepare for this degree
+Use the information below to help you prepare for this major.
+Read more about applying to the UW as a transfer student.

 Department admission information